 Powerful Event System - Bolt has a built-in event system which automatically distributes the events to the correct receivers.
 It is highly configurable of course and events can also be targeted at a specific game object or globally.
 Three delivery modes are available: Unreliable, Unreliable Synced and Reliable.

 Authoritative movement - Built-in support for input and player controller state synchronization allows you to easily implement custom authoritative movement that suits your game.

 Both dedicated and listen server - Bolt supports the classic dedicated server and also listen servers where the server is just another player.

 Prioritization and scoping - Bolt supports both scoping of entities (which entities should a player be aware of) and prioritization of scoped entities (of two entities A and B that are scoped, which one is the most important for a player).

 Hit-box recording - Bolt has built-in support for recording hit-boxes and rewinding and ray-casting against them, allowing you to implement complex techniques like lag compensation in first person shooters with just a few lines of code.

 Synchronized map loading - Bolt supports loading maps/scenes from the server, have all the clients load the same map/scene and then provide custom hooks telling the server when the client is ready and vice verse.

-Supports all major unity platforms - Bolt runs on Windows, OSX, iOS, Android, and GNU/Linux.
-Xbox One, PS4, and Windows Phone 10 are planned.
+Supports all major unity platforms - Bolt runs on Windows, OSX, iOS, Android and GNU/Linux.
+Xbox One and PS4 are being worked on.